Vitdcode/BookVault/README.md

 App for Bookmanagement.
-Written in React.
+Written in React using Vite .
 Backend: Nodejs, database: Postgresql